-- The Centre will provide an environment for interdisciplinary and inter-institutional research relating to matters of spirituality and worship.
+- The Centre will provide an environment for interdisciplinary and inter-institutional research relating to matters of Scripture, Spirituality and Society.

 - The Centre will seek out research that that has practical applications that meets identified needs in the Christian Church and the wider community,

-- The Centre will act as a forum where academic discussion relating to the nexus between society and Spirituality and Worship is encouraged.
+- The Centre will act as a forum where academic discussion relating to the nexus between Scripture, and Spirituality is encouraged.

-- The Spirituality and Worship Centre will, by its very existence, highlight the continued importance of the core spiritual heritage and ongoing vision of Avondale College of Higher Education.
+- The Scripture, Spirituality and Society Centre will, by its very existence, highlight the continued importance of the core spiritual heritage and ongoing vision of Avondale College of Higher Education.
 It will respect historical roots within Seventh-day Adventism, and will welcome dialogue with the broader community.

 Subsequent to its 19th century beginnings, the Avondale School of Christian Workers has transformed itself into the Avondale Missionary College, and more recently Avondale College of Higher Education.
 Currently it is seeking government approval to become Avondale University College.
-This trajectory from secondary school, through a teaching-focused tertiary educational institution, to an institution poised to become recognised as a research and teaching focused University College, has brought great changes.
-But throughout its history, spirituality has remained at the core of Avondale’s values.
-The Avondale Spirituality and Worship Research Centre is a tangible representation that this core value remains central to Avondale as research becomes a greater part of the activities of Avondale’s faculty members and students.
+This trajectory from secondary school, through a teaching-focused tertiary educational institution, to an institution poised to become recognized as a research and teaching focused University College, has brought great changes.
+But throughout its history, biblical studies and spirituality has remained at the core of Avondale’s values.
+The Avondale Scripture, Spirituality and Society Research Centre is a tangible representation that these core values remains central to Avondale as research becomes a greater part of the activities of Avondale’s faculty members and students.